Svenito/kthnxbai/README.md

     configs/exampleconfig.py

 The ORM is SQLAlchemy, so you can use PostgreSQL, MySQL or SQLite.
+Setting the envvar KTBCONF_FILE will allow you to use test/stage/prod config files.

+Next you'll need to setup the database with

+    python manage.py db_create

 The way to import images is to create a 'to_process' folder in the project root and then put all the images you want to import into that